top of page

 • Strategic definition and narrowing of the proposed endeavor

-• Alignment of the endeavor with current U.S. national priorities
+• Alignment of the endeavor with current, documented U.S. national priorities

 • Detailed legal analysis under each Dhanasar prong

-• Drafting and coordination of expert opinion letters, where appropriate
+• Drafting and coordination of expert opinion letters with probative — not merely complimentary — value

 • Anticipation and mitigation of common NIW RFE issues